ShipEngine/connect-website/reference/methods/cancel-shipments.md

     - name: metadata
       type: object
       required: false
-      description: Custom data about this shipment that was persisted by the ShipEngine Integration Platform.
+      description: Custom data about this shipment that was persisted by ShipEngine Connect.
 Must be JSON serializable.
 ---